opencord/platform-install/README.md

 ## How to install a CORD POD

-The CORD POD install assumes that the "head node" of the cluster is also used as the control machine for the install.
+The CORD POD install procedure uses the "head node" of the cluster as the control machine for the install.
 As mentioned above, install Ansible on the head node and check out this repository.

-The CORD POD installation procedure assumes a bridge called *mgmtbr* on the head node is connected to the management network.
+The playbooks assume that a bridge called *mgmtbr* on the head node is connected to the management network.
 Also there must be a DHCP server on the management network to hand out IP addresses to VMs; if you need to set up `dnsmasq` to do this, take a look at [this example](files/etc/dnsmasq.d/cord).
 Then follow these steps: